abdulkerimakten/face_image_processing_learning_part/README.md

 - You can change or customize the Haar Cascade model by using different .xml files.
 Experimenting with different models may yield better detection and recognition results.

-- The application can capture images from various sources such as video files or live camera streams.
-You can modify the image source by adjusting the parameters of the `cv.VideoCapture()` function.
+- The application can capture images from various sources such as video files or live camera streams(haven't tried by the owner of the repo :) but you can try).
+You can change the images to be recognized to see how well the code works.